MarcusAfolabi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. A to Z

 19-AZ: Bash script that replaces all characters A and c from input to Z and e respectively.

+20. Without C, you would live in hiago

+20-hiago: Bash script that removes all letters c and C from input.